MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor.md

 ## Onboard your cluster using Windows Admin Center

-The simplest way to onboard your cluster to Azure Monitor is by using the automated workflow in Windows Admin Center.
+The simplest way to onboard your cluster to Azure Monitor is by using the automated workflow in Windows Admin Center that configures the Health Service and Log Analytics, then installs the MMA.

 :::image type="content" source="media/monitor/onboarding.gif" alt-text="image of onboarding cluster to Azure Monitor":::

-This automated onboarding workflow configures the Health Service and Log Analytics, then installs the MMA.
+From the Overview page of a server connection, click the new button **Manage alerts**, or go to **Server Settings > Monitoring and alerts**.
+Within this page, onboard your server to Azure Monitor by clicking **Set up** and completing the setup pane.
+Admin Center takes care of provisioning the Azure Log Analytics workspace, installing the necessary agent, and ensuring the VM Insights solution is configured.
+Once complete, your server will send performance counter data to Azure Monitor, enabling you to view and create email alerts based on this server, from the Azure portal.

 ## Onboard your cluster manually using PowerShell